thejsway/thejsway/manuscript/chapter20.md

 In a **synchronous** exchange, the asker waits until he gets the needed info.
 A telephone call is an example of a synchronous exchange.

 On the contrary, the asker in an **asynchronous** exchange can do something else while waiting for the completion of his request.
-Email is an example of such an exchange.
+Email is an example of an asynchronous exchange.

 The traditional web development model uses synchronous requests: the web client is blocked while waiting for the server to complete its request.
 The AJAX model uses asynchronous requests: data is fetched when needed in the background.